Space-time modeling in Stan: charting the evolution of U.S. mortality rates

 Evolution through time

-The next stage of the model is focused on inferences about the systematic risk.
-The remainder of the modeling will be working with them on the log-scale:
+The next stage of the model is focused on inferences about the systematic risk, which we’ll work with on the log-scale:

 (There is a special type of spatial regresion that has the spatial lag of the dependent variable in its expectation, rather than spatially-lagged residuals.
 This material does not apply to that ‘spatial lag’ model.
 That model really is quite different from this, and it is not normally called for.)